How to Streamline Your CSS by Combining Duplicate Media Queries

 };

-This code above configures the cmq task.
-It contains two parameters, log and files:
+The code snippet above sets up the cmq task within your Grunt configuration.
+It includes two key parameters, log and files:

-As an example, I’ve a CSS file containing several duplicated media queries as you can see below.
+Below is an example of a CSS file containing several duplicated media queries:

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail